 \section{Introduction}

-Signaling games and cheap talk are concerned with a class of Bayesian games where a privately informed player (encoder or sender) transmits information (signal) to another player (decoder or receiver), who knows the probability distribution of the possible realizations of the private information of the encoder.
+Signaling games and cheap talk are concerned with a class of Bayesian games where a privately informed player (encoder or sender) transmits information (signal) to another player (decoder or receiver), who knows the probability distribution of the private information observed at the encoder.
 In these games/problems, the objective functions of the players are not aligned, unlike in classical communication problems.
 The cheap talk problem was introduced in the economics literature by Crawford and Sobel \cite{SignalingGames}, who obtained the striking result that under some technical conditions on the cost functions, the cheap talk problem only admits equilibria that involve quantized encoding policies, i.e., the observation space is partitioned into intervals and the encoder reveals the interval its observation lies in, rather than revealing the observation completely.
 This is in significant contrast to the usual communication/information theoretic case where the objective functions are aligned.
-Therefore, as indicated in \cite{SignalingGames}, the similarity of players' interests (objective functions) indicates how much and to which extent the information should be revealed by the encoder; namely, the message about the private information should be strategically designed and transmitted by the encoder.
-In this paper, we discuss extensions and generalizations of strategic information transmission and cheap talk by focusing on log-concave sources as well as general sources which satisfy certain assumptions (rather than sources with a density supported on $[0,1]$ as studied in \cite{SignalingGames}).
+Therefore, as indicated in \cite{SignalingGames}, the amount of information that can be revealed by the encoder depends on the similarity of the players' interests (objective functions).
+In other words, the message about the private information should be strategically designed and transmitted by the encoder.
+In this paper, we discuss extensions and generalizations of some results concerning strategic information transmission and cheap talk under quadratic cost criteria by focusing on log-concave sources as well as more general sources which satisfy certain assumptions (rather than sources with a density supported on $[0,1]$ as studied in \cite{SignalingGames}).